NVlabs/instant-ngp/docs/nerf_dataset_tips.md

 	```
 	If you capture the scene in the landscape orientation, add `--rotate`.

-5. Launch Instant-NGP training:
+5. Launch `instant-ngp` training:
 	```
 	instant-ngp$ ./instant-ngp path/to/data
 	```

 ### NeRFCapture
-[NeRFCapture](https://github.com/jc211/NeRFCapture) is an iOS app that runs on any ARKit device.
-It allows you to stream images directly from your phone to InstantNGP thus enabling a more interactive experience.
+[NeRFCapture](ttps://github.com/jc211/NeRFCapture) is an iOS app that runs on any ARKit device.
+It allows you to stream images directly from your phone to `instant-ngp` thus enabling a more interactive experience.
 It can also collect an offline dataset for later use.

 The following dependencies are needed to run the NeRFCapture script:
 ```
 pip install cyclonedds
-pip install opencv-python
-pip install Pillow
 ```

 To stream: